maekawatoshiki/eb/README.md

 # eb

-Eb is a embeddable programming language written in Rust
+Eb is a embeddable scripting programming language written in Rust